tingyunchiu/friends/README.md

 Type anything in the text input

-Final note: if you go to Add Friend and click on "Add Friend" nothing will happen besides any alert pop up Because this project has not yet connect to a database so far and this will be done soon
+Final note: if you go to Add Friend and click on "Add Friend" nothing will happen besides any alert pop up